davea42/libdwarf-regressiontests/README.md

 The tests are run using shell and python3 scripts.
 Meson is used to build libdwarf/dwarfdump.

-The test results expect $HOME/dwarf/code (or libdwarf-code) and $HOME/dwarf/regressiontests (or libdwarf-regressiontests) to be the project directories.
-To run these tests with success we recommend you put the source into the expected places.
+The test results expect $HOME/dwarf/code (for libdwarf-code) and $HOME/dwarf/regressiontests
+(for libdwarf-regressiontests) to be the project directories.
+To run these tests with
+success we recommend you put the source into the expected places.
 The test builds and runs  occur in directories under /var/tmp and those /var/tmp names don't appear in test results.

+Many tests print paths beginning with a string matching
+$HOME.  dwarfdump (itself) and the regression tests script DWARFTEST.sh change such path strings to use $HOME by replacing (for example) /home/davea with $HOME  .

 You must have both zlib (-lz) and libzstd (-lzstd) installed to as a few tests involve compressed Elf sections.